 Project sponsors are not required to continue operation of a particular recreation area or facility beyond its useful life.
 However, the LWCF Act requires project sponsors to maintain the entire area within the LWCF boundary in some form of public outdoor recreation use.
+The LWCF Act obligation cannot be discharged by declaring a facility obsolete.
 Notwithstanding neglect or inadequate maintenance on the part of the project sponsor, a recreation area or facility may be determined to be obsolete if: